 Prior to this review, I purchased each one of the providers and carried out a series of tests.
 My tests included things like ease-of-use, reliability, features, and helpfulness of customer support.
 The results of these tests proved these four options to be the very best WordPress alternatives.

-However, do you think I missed out an important provider you think is better than WordPress?
+However, do you think I missed out on an important provider you think is better than WordPress?
 If so, feel free to leave your thoughts in the comment box below!